cloudify-cosmo/tattle/README.md

 tattle --config-path=/path/to/config/file
 ```

-### Lets Go Deeper! - The config.yaml File
+### Let's Go Deeper! - The config.yaml File

-Tattle's fuctionality relies on a config.yaml file.
+Tattle's functionality relies on a config.yaml file.
 Before getting into specifics, let's have a quick look at a sample config file:
 ```
 ---